Transcendentalism: Second wave of transcendentalists

 By the late 1840s, Emerson believed that the movement was dying out, and even more so after the death of Margaret Fuller in 1850.
-"All that can be said", Emerson wrote, "is that she represents an interesting hour and group in American cultivation".
+"All that can be said", Emerson wrote, "is that she represents an interesting hour and group in American cultivation."
 There was, however, a second wave of transcendentalists later in the 19th century, including Moncure Conway, Octavius Brooks Frothingham, Samuel Longfellow and Franklin Benjamin Sanborn.
-Notably, the transcendence of the spirit, most often evoked by the poet's prosaic voice, is said to endow in the reader a sense of purpose.
+The transcendence of the spirit, most often evoked by the poet's prosaic voice, is said to endow in the reader a sense of purpose.
 This is the underlying theme in the majority of transcendentalist essays and papers—all of which are centered on subjects which assert a love for individual expression.
 The group was mostly made up of struggling aesthetes, the wealthiest among them being Samuel Gray Ward, who, after a few contributions to The Dial, focused on his banking career.

 Beliefs

-Transcendentalists are strong believers in the power of the individual.
-It is primarily concerned with personal freedom.
+Transcendentalists are strong believers in the power of the individual and are primarily concerned with personal freedom.
 Their beliefs are closely linked with those of the Romantics, but differ by an attempt to embrace or, at least, to not oppose the empiricism of science.